 (We do not remove front dewclaws unless medically necessary)

 *Additional charges apply for pain medication and preanesthetic bloodwork based on patient age and size*

-Additional charges may apply if pet requires other procedures such as gingival flaps, abcess treatment, or other therapies
+Additional procedures as needed including gingival flaps, abcess treatment, or other therapies.

 *Bloodwork is optional for patients under age of 7 years old with minimal dental disease.
 Old, sick, and debilitated patient as well as patients with severe dental disease must have bloodwork prior to anesthesia.

 Advanced Surgical Procedures: